7 Gentle Tips to Help Your Baby Sleep Better Tonight

 1. Establish a Soothing Bedtime Routine

-A consistent bedtime routine helps your baby know that sleep time is approaching.
-Start by dimming the lights, reading a short story, and ending with some soft music or a lullaby.
+Creating a consistent baby bedtime routine is one of the best baby sleep solutions to help your little one recognize that it’s time to wind down.
+Start by dimming the lights to set a calming atmosphere, follow with reading a short story, and finish with soft music or a lullaby.

 2. Choose the Right Sleep Environment

-Creating a comfortable sleep environment can work wonders.
-Make sure your baby’s room is slightly cool, dark, and free of distractions.
+A well-designed sleep environment can significantly improve your baby’s sleep.
+Ensure your baby’s room is slightly cool, dark, and free of distractions to promote deep rest.

 And don’t forget about safe sleep practices!
 If your baby still seems restless, try using a breathable sleep sack to keep them snug without the need for loose blankets.
 I always swore by the Halo Sleepsack—it kept my little one cozy while allowing freedom of movement in their bed.